Why Good Healthcare Takes Time.

 and the limits of modern consultations

-When I think about what's gone wrong with general practice in Australia, I keep coming back to the same thing: time.
+When I think about the pressures facing general practice in Australia, I keep coming back to the same thing: time.

 The pressures that have produced the modern brief consultation are real.
-Medicare structures payments in a way that doesn't reward depth.
-Practices need to see enough patients to stay viable.
-Regulatory frameworks weren't designed with complexity in mind.
+Medicare structures payments in a way that can make longer appointments difficult.
+Practices need to remain viable.
+Regulatory frameworks and administrative demands continue to increase.
 I understand how the system arrived here.

 Asking the right questions

-In complex cases - and most chronic conditions are complex - I find it useful to ask patients a simple question early in the consultation: what single change would most improve your quality of life right now?
+In complex cases, and many chronic conditions are complex, I often find it useful to ask patients a simple question early in the consultation:

-It cuts through a lot of noise.
-It tells me what matters most to the person sitting across from me, which is not always what their referral letter suggests.
-And it gives us a place to start.
+It helps identify what matters most to the person sitting across from me.
+That is not always the same as what appears most prominent in a referral letter or medical summary.
+It also gives us a place to begin.

 Integrative medicine considers the whole person